Internet Speeds in Panama

 These internet service providers also offer cable TV and landline package deals.
 Sometimes, these special packages are more affordable than just getting internet alone.

-Some independent internet service providers only service certain areas, and they usually charge a fortune for a very low speed—$150 a month for 10mbps!
+Some independent internet service providers only serve certain areas, and they usually charge a fortune for very low speeds—$150 a month for 10 Mbps!

 You may need to get Starlink to get access to faster internet speeds.